 - Administering the school's ADA regulations. - Reviewing documentation for requests for reasonable accommodations. - Reviewing concerns and appeals of eligibility determinations and reasonable accommodation determinations for students in accordance with this regulation. - Evaluating the school's decisions in accordance with applicable guidelines under the ADA and Section 504.

 The ADA/Section 504 Coordinator is:

-- State College Campus: David Schaitkin, Director of Education - · Altoona Campus: Holly Emerick, Altoona Director - Lewistown Campus: Barbara Harer, Lewistown Director
+- State College Campus: David Schaitkin, Director of Education - Altoona Campus: Patty Helbig, Altoona Director of Education - Lewistown Campus: Reana Donaldson, Lewistown Director of Education

 Drug/Alcohol Abuse Prevention Program . . .